-The purpose of this document is to describe for the HERE products listed below, the process for adding new products and features, managing changes and discontinuation of HERE products and how customers are notified thereof.
-Customers shall always use the latest versions of the products provided by HERE.
+This page describes, for the HERE products listed below, the process for adding new products and features, managing changes and discontinuation of HERE products, and how you are notified thereof.
+You should always use the latest versions of the products provided by HERE.

-HERE may at any time add new HERE products to the offering and will notify customers thereof in release announcements.
+HERE may at any time add new HERE products to the offering and will notify you thereof in release announcements.

 - Added - A new feature that adds a capability to the product.

 - Changed - An existing feature behaves differently than in prior releases.

 - Deprecated - The feature is obsolete and will stop working 6 - 12 months from the time customers are first notified of the deprecation.
 You need to migrate to the replacement feature.
 Use of the feature during the deprecation period may result in warnings indicating that the feature is deprecated, but the feature will continue to function and will continue to be documented and supported until it is removed.

 - Documentation - A significant change to the structure or delivery method of the documentation beyond the normal content updates to reflect product changes.

 - Fixed - A bug that has been fixed in this release.
 Bugs listed in release notes are either customer-reported bugs or bugs reported as a Known Issue in a prior version's release notes.